magooney-loon/pb-deployer/README.md

 See `**/*/README.md` for detailed component documentation.

 ## Contribution
-PRs are encouraged, but consider opening a discussion first for minor/major features.
+PRs are encouraged, but consider opening a discussion first for minor/major changelogs.